hbctraining/variant_analysis/lessons/09_variant_annotation.md

 #### Setting up Cancer-mode

-In order to run cancer-mode, we will need to append our VCF file with an additional header line that contains information that `SnpEff` can use when determining, which sample is the normal sample and which sample is the tumor sample.
-We are going to do this by appending the header lines with a package within [`bcftools`](https://samtools.github.io/bcftools/bcftools.html).
+In order to run cancer-mode, we will need to append to our VCF file an additional header line that contains information that `SnpEff` can use when determining, which sample is the normal sample and which sample is the tumor sample.
+To append the header lines we will be using a package within [`bcftools`](https://samtools.github.io/bcftools/bcftools.html).
 First, move to your `scripts` directory and create a new file named `syn3_normal_syn3_tumor_pedigree_header.txt` using `vim`:

 ```
 cd ~/variant_calling/scripts/